Newarkandsherwood/housing-repairs-online-frontend/README.md

 yarn install
 ```

-Copy the `example.sentryclirc` file and set the token in the `.sentryclirc` file to the value in your Sentry account API settings ([sentry.io](https://sentry.io/settings/account/api/auth-tokens) - you will need to request access first):
+Copy the `example.sentryclirc` file and set the token environment variable in the `.sentryclirc` file to be the auth token in your Sentry account's API settings ([sentry.io](https://sentry.io/settings/account/api/auth-tokens) - you will need to have access first):

 ```bash
 cp example.sentryclirc .sentryclirc